-N. Housing Search
+N. Housing Search, Contractor will:

-- 1. Help participants conduct a housing search including providing participants with information and tools necessary to search for and apply for housing. - 2.
-Facilitate face-to-face meetings and demonstrate to participants how to conduct housing search and complete applications. - 3.
+- 1. Help participants conduct housing searches to include providing participants with information and tools necessary to search for and apply for housing. - 2.
+Facilitate face-to-face meetings with participants to demonstrate how to conduct housing searches and how to complete applications. - 3.
 Prepare participants for housing interviews.
 Participants may request Contractor's case management staff to accompany them on housing interviews as well as help complete housing applications.
 Following the housing interview, and if applicable, case management staff will provide constructive feedback to enhance participant's future opportunities and ability to secure housing.

-O. Affordable Housing Advocacy and Opportunity
+O. Affordable Housing Advocacy and Opportunity, Contractor will:

-Employ a staff person who will conduct targeted outreach and develop relationships with housing providers.
-This includes relationship building with local landlords as well as County contracted providers, non-profit agencies, and housing developers to develop or identify affordable housing placement opportunities for program participants within their communities.
+- Conduct targeted outreach and develop relationships with housing providers.
+This includes relationship building with local landlords as well as County contracted providers, non-profit agencies, and housing developers to develop or identify affordable housing placement opportunities for program participants within their communities. - 2.
+Stay connected to County and housing providers to ensure participants can enter more secure housing or housing programs (e.g., Family Unification Program (FUP)/Foster Youth to Independence (FYI) voucher) upon exit from the THP+ program.

-P. Educational Advocacy and Support
+P. Educational Advocacy and Support, Contractor will:

-- 1. Provide participants with linkages including information, and referrals, to available community and school-based resources/tools to assist participants in obtaining their high-school diploma, GED or high-school proficiency, post-secondary education or vocational schooling. - 2.
-Ensure participants pursuing or on the path to pursue college or other post-high school training are provided with assistance to do so.
-This includes connecting participants to: - a.
-CFS educational service staff and/or contracted providers; - b.
-Tutoring services; - c.
-Financial aid resources; - d.
-Individualized Education Plan (IEP) resources (i.e., help getting the school to follow the IEP or in need of developing an IEP); - e.
-Guardian Scholars and other youth-focused educational programs at local colleges and schools. - 3.
-Provide direct accompaniment and advocacy for participants, depending on the need, who require additional support to maximize referrals and resources or are experiencing challenges in obtaining a resource.
+- 1. Provide participants with information, referrals/linkages to available community and school-based resources/tools to help them obtain their high-school diploma, GED or high-school proficiency, post-secondary education, or vocational schooling. - 2.
+Ensure participants who are pursuing college or other post-high school training are provided with assistance to do so.
+This includes connecting participants to the following: - CFS educational service staff and/or contracted providers - Tutoring services - Financial aid resources - Guardian Scholars and other youth-focused educational programs at local colleges and schools - 3.
+Provide direct accompaniment and advocacy to participants who require additional support to maximize referrals and resources or are experiencing challenges in obtaining a resource.
 This includes modeling the appropriate behaviors and skills necessary for the participant to successfully obtain future resources independently.

-Q. Financial Assistance and a System for Payments
+Q. Financial Assistance and a System for Payments, Contractor will:

 - 1. Provide financial assistance payments and a system for providing payments to participants.
 Payment system will be based on assessment of the participant's financial literacy, including their ability to develop, manage, and live within their budget.
-Contractor shall: - a.
-Manage payments for utilities at the Single Site location. - b.
+Specifically, Contractor shall: - a.
+Manage payments for utilities at the Single Site location.

+- b.
 Make check payments directly to the payee (i.e. issue checks directly to landlords and utility companies) for participants who demonstrate low financial literacy and need support to manage their finances. - c.
 Make payments directly to participants who demonstrate medium to high financial literacy, who will then make payments directly to the payee (i.e. landlords and utility companies). - d.
-Contractor may implement a system of payments combining both methods above where some payments are made to the participant by check, and other payments are made directly to the payee. - e.
-Provide assistance in the form of a gift card, or check, to participants to purchase food and other necessities (i.e. gas, supplies).
-Checks will be issued to participants who then can manage their finances to purchase necessities.
+Implement a system of payments combining both methods above where some payments are made to the participant by check, and other payments are made directly to the payee as appropriate. - e.
+Provide assistance in the form of a gift card, or check, to participants to purchase food and other necessities (e.g. gas, supplies).
+Checks will be issued to participants who then can manage their finances to purchase necessities. - Provide support to participants at the Single Site location to develop financial skills such as making payments, setting up utilities in their names, ultimately leading participants to achieve a greater level of independence and step down to more independent living site models.

-R. Savings Programs
+R. Saving Programs, Contractor will: